guilherme-sd/events-library/README.md

 ## Configuration

-The devops submodule should add this configuration to make thinks work:
+The devops submodule should add this configuration to make everything work:

 1 - In the settings file, create the EVENTS_URL (string) and EVENTS_MAPPING (dict) variables: